LAST UPDATED: 5/10/23 – Tips for Visiting Africa for the First Time

 You should also be prepared for things not to work, quite often, while you are in Africa.
 To expect otherwise will only cause you unwanted stress on your trip.
 When we were in Tanzania, it seemed like the electricity went out at least once a day, it wasn’t unusual to see faucets in bathrooms that didn’t work, and it wasn’t uncommon to see vehicles that had issues.

 I would strongly suggest that you bring head lamps or flashlights with you when you travel, as well as hand sanitizer.
-This way you will be prepared if you have to go without electricity or get by with having to use a restroom without running water.
+If you need to go without electricity or use a restroom without running water, you will be prepared.
 Being prepared before you travel can save you a lot of stress or discomfort later.

 If you are bringing your smart phone, it may also make sense to invest in a portable phone charger.
 These cool devices allow you to charge your phone without an active power source.
 These portable chargers have saved me on more than one occasion when I have been traveling, so I highly recommend them.